FedericoGregori/selenium-fill-form-nubox/README.md

 > `Sometimes the RUT validations return invalid because of Odoo RUT validation logic, just restart the script.`

--   The script starts a browser that goes until the user document id step of a new sale.
+-   The script starts a browser that goes until the last page of MercadoPago payment for a new sale.